Customize and manage the test experience

 tcm command options to copy and clone test suites and test cases.

-For the team project where the work item types are defined, you must be a member of the Team Foundation Administrators security group or the Project Administrators security group.
+For the project where the work item types are defined, you must be a member of the Team Foundation Administrators security group or the Project Administrators security group.
 See Add accounts to administer project collections.

 To run the tcm command-line tool, open a Command Prompt window where Visual Studio is installed.
 To do this, enter Developer Command Prompt in the Type here to search box and choose the version that applies to you.
 The tcm command is located in the following folder: